Vraj4112/task-management-system/README.md

 ### 2. Setup environment variables Configuration

-- create environment file use below command also create.env and .env.test file as per requiremrnts
+- create environment file use below command also create **.env** and **.env.test** file as per requirements.
+- For example:-

 ```bash
 echo "" >> .env.development
 ```

-- change database credentials In accordingly In node application inside .env file (dotenv) configuration for testing provide all variable including enc_key and enc_iv used to encrypt the contact number
+- change database credentials In accordingly In node application inside .env file (dotenv) configuration for testing provide all variable.
 - below are credential provided you have to change this accordingly as per you mysql db credentials

 ```plaintext